Group actions on relative cluster categories and Higgs categories: Introduction

 However, the theory of Fomin–Zelevinsky accommodates more general seeds defined by skew-symmetrizable matrices.
 For instance, cluster algebras associated with Lie groups of types $B$, $C$, $F$, and $G$ are skew-symmetrizable, as are cluster algebras with principal coefficients of these types.

 The aim of this paper is to generalize the results of Demonet \cite{LD2011} to the setting of ice quivers with potentials.
 By using $G$-orbit mutations on the set of $G$-stable cluster-tilting objects in the Higgs category and an appropriate cluster character, we categorify certain skew-symmetrizable cluster algebras with coefficients, including, in particular, cluster algebras with principal coefficients in the non-simply-laced case.
+We remark that Azzurra Ciliberti has recently provided a categorification of cluster algebras of type $B$ and $C$ with principal coefficients via symmetric quivers \cite{Ciliberti2025}.

 The structure of the paper is as follows.
 In Section \ref{Section2}, we give some background material on dg algebras and relative Calabi-Yau completions.
 Let $k$ be field and $f\colon B\ra A$ a dg morphism between smooth dg algebras over $k$.
-Let $G$ be a finite group acting on $f$, i.e. $G$ acts on $B$ and $A$ and $f$ is $G$-equivariant.
+Let $G$ be a finite group acting on $f$, i.e. $G$ acts on $B$ and $A$, and $f$ is $G$-equivariant.
 We assume that $\charc(k)\nmid\car(G)$.
 Let $n$ be a positive integer and $\xi$ an element of $\HH_{n-2}(f)^{G}\subseteq\HH_{n-2}(f)$.
 Denote by $\xi_{B}$ the element in $\HH_{n-3}(B)$ induced by $\xi$ under the map $\HH_{n-2}(f)\ra \HH_{n-3}(B)$.

-In Section \ref{Section3}, we show that the dg functor has a natural $G$-action, i.e. $G$ acts on $\bm\Pi_{n-1}(B,\xi_{B})$ and $\bm\Pi_{n}(A,B,\xi)$ and $\tilde{f}$ is $G$-equivariant.
+In Section \ref{Section3}, we show that the deformed relative 3-Calabi--Yau completion has a natural $G$-action, i.e. $G$ acts on $\bm\Pi_{n-1}(B,\xi_{B})$ and $\bm\Pi_{n}(A,B,\xi)$ and $\tilde{f}$ is $G$-equivariant.
 Moreover, if $\xi$ lifts to $\HN_{n-2}(f)$, then the associated dg functor between skew group dg algebras has a canonical left $n$-Calabi--Yau structure, see Theorem \ref{Thm:skew CY completion}.
 Let $(Q,F)$ be a graded ice quiver and $W$ a homogeneous potential on $Q$ of degree $3-n$.
 Suppose that Assumption \ref{ass1} in Section~\ref{Section 3.5} is satisfied.
-Then there exists an ice quiver with potential $(Q_{G},F_{G},W_{G})$ such that we have the following commutative diagram (Proposition \ref{Prop: Lemeur-Morita})
+Then there exists a graded ice quiver with potential $(Q_{G},F_{G},W_{G})$ such that we have the following commutative diagram (Proposition \ref{Prop: Lemeur-Morita})